404GamerNotFound/vserver-ssh-stats/README.md

 Optionally you can enter your Home Assistant base URL and a long-lived access token.
 When provided, the script will create sensors like `sensor.<name>_cpu`, `sensor.<name>_mem`, etc., via the Home Assistant REST API for each server so the values show up in the UI without MQTT.

 The main collector (`app/collector.py`) also supports a lightweight mode without MQTT: simply run it without the `MQTT_HOST` environment variable.
 In that case the collected statistics are logged to the console instead of being published to a broker.

+### Web Terminal and Command Service

+The add-on exposes a simple web-based SSH terminal at `http://<addon-ip>:8099/terminal.html`.
+Enter the host, username and password to start an interactive shell session in your browser.
+The credentials are sent directly to the add-on and never routed through external services.

+For automation use cases, the Home Assistant integration registers a `vserver_ssh_stats.run_command` service.
+Provide the host, username, command and optional credentials to execute a single command on a server.
+The command output is fired as an event named `vserver_ssh_stats_command`.

 ---